rclark848/PIRE_Bioinformatics/Day_3_Labs/Relatedness_and_IBD_Lab.md

 \
 \
 \
-*Please explain how you might change the study design to better fit for isolation-by-distance patterns.*
+*Please explain how you might change the study design to better test for isolation-by-distance patterns.*